Many people change careers from oil and gas to another industry with great success.

 - Did you enter the oil field straight out of high school?

-- Were you really happy working those long hours in such harsh conditions?
+- Were you thrilled working those long hours in such harsh conditions?

 - What profession did you dream about as a kid?
 I’m assuming it probably wasn’t roughneck or driller.